×

 We asked people if there is a lot of crime.
 They answered:

 "San Ignacio is generally considered a safe place to visit, with low levels of crime.
 However, as with any tourist destination, visitors should take precautions to protect themselves and their belongings.
-Petty theft is the most common crime in the area, so it is important to be aware of your surroundings and keep your valuables secure," said one expat in San Ignacio.
+Petty theft is the most common crime in the area, so it is important to be aware of your surroundings and keep your valuables secure," remarked one expat living in San Ignacio, Belize.

 Is there a lot of diversity?
 Are people in San Ignacio accepting of differences?